Italian Muffuletta Sandwich

 The name originates from Sicily, which is the actual name for this particular “round loaf” of Italian bread.

-And, it is a VERY HEARTY sandwich, to say the least – best of all – it’s loaded with flavor! ๐Ÿ˜‰
+And, it is a VERY HEARTY sandwich, to say the least – best of all, it’s loaded with flavor! 😉

 • The olive salad is the “key ingredient” to giving this sandwich its intense flavors and textures with every bite.
 So don’t leave it out.

-• Most bistros will make their olive salad homemade, but I prefer not to and go the easy way and found a container of already chopped olives.
+• Most bistros make their olive salad homemade, but I prefer to go the easy way, finding a container of already-chopped olives, like a jar of olive tapenade.
+You can easily find it at your local supermarket.

-• In addition to that, I added some fire-roasted red peppers along with the peppery flavor of the arugula to compliment the rich cured meats in the sandwich.
+• In addition to that, I added some fire-roasted red peppers along with the peppery flavor of the arugula to complement the rich cured meats in the sandwich.
+It’s so YUMMY!

 • 1 round loaf Italian bread (5 or 6-inch diameter) (I used rosemary-olive oil flavor bread)